-The Environmental Law and Policy Clinic, in which students work on current cases and policy advocacy related to the environment.
-Cases and issues addressed by the clinic may relate to water quality, air quality, natural resources conservation, sustainable development, public trust resources, or environmental justice.39
+In the Environmental Law and Policy Clinic students work on current cases and policy advocacy related to the environment.
+Cases and issues addressed by the clinic may relate to water quality, air quality, natural resources conservation, sustainable development, public trust resources, or environmental justice.
+This clinic is a joint project of Duke Law School and the Nicholas School of the Environment.
+It operates as a live client clinic out of offices in the Duke Law School building.

 The Wrongful Convictions Clinic investigates claims of innocence made by incarcerated felons.
-Clinic students study the causes of wrongful convictions - mistaken eyewitness identification, false confessions, faulty forensic evidence, "jailhouse snitches" - and, together with the Duke Law Innocence Project, a student organization with the same mission, manage cases and perform a wide range of duties, including interviewing the inmates, locating and interviewing witnesses, gathering documentation, writing legal documents and memos, and working with experts.40
+Clinic students study the causes of wrongful convictions - mistaken eyewitness identification, false confessions, faulty forensic evidence, "jailhouse snitches" - and, together with the Duke Law Innocence Project, a student organization with the same mission, manage cases and perform a wide range of duties, including interviewing the inmates, locating and interviewing witnesses, gathering documentation, writing legal documents and memos, and working with experts.

 Private sector (25 th -75 th percentile) \$140,000-\$160,000

 Median in the private sector \$160,000

-Median in public service \$50,000
+Median in public service \$56,000

-Graduates known to be employed at graduation 97.7% Graduates known to be employed nine months 100% after graduation
+Graduates known to be employed at graduation 92.0% Graduates known to be employed nine months 94.8% after graduation

 Graduates Employed In Percentage

-Private Practice 75.4 %
+Law Firms 61.4%

-Business and Industry 3.0%
+Business and Industry 4.0%

-Government 1.5%
+Government 10.9%

-Judicial Clerkship 16.3%
+Judicial Clerkships 16.8%

-Military 0%

-Public Interest Organization 3.0%
+Public Interest Organizations 5.0%

-Academic 1.0%
+Academia 2.0%

 Unknown 0%

 The law school permits several types of externships: (1) individual domestic externships; (2) faculty-mentored domestic externships; (3) integrated domestic externships; and (4) international law externships (primarily for JD/LLM students).
-The international law externships is principally designed to complement the curriculum available to students in the JD/LLM program in international & comparative law.
+The international law externship is principally designed to complement the curriculum available to students in the JD/LLM program in international & comparative law.
 The law school also offers several pre-approved externships both domestically and abroad.